-Inspecting Compiled Output with lib show
+Inspecting Compiled Output with show

-lib show prints fully typechecked package data as EDN.
+show prints fully typechecked package data as EDN.
 It is useful when you want to inspect what Bosatsu inferred and what the compiler is lowering.
 Use --json when you want machine-readable output for tooling.

 Quick examples